mk-irina/ambassadors-slap-sticker/README.md

-# Devtest Readme
+# SlapSticker

-Hello candidate, Welcome to our little dev test.
-The goal of this exercise, is to asses your general skill level, and give us something to talk about at our next appointment.
+Welcome to SlapSticker, a fun application that allows users to add stickers to their faces using their webcam!

+## Demo

+Visit the SlapSticker via [link](https://slap-sticker-mk-irina.netlify.app/)

-## What this app should do
+## What SlapSticker Does

-SlapSticker is an app that lets users to slap stickers on their face, using their webcam.
-Functionality wise the app works, but the ui needs some love.
-We'd like for you to extend this prototype to make it look and feel it bit better.

-### These are the basic requirements:

-- User can pick a sticker
-- User can give the captured image a title
+SlapSticker enables users to choose stickers, choose effects, place stickers over their webcam feed, and capture images with stickers applied.
+Users can add titles to their captured images, share these images, or download them.

+### Features:

+- **Sticker Selection:** Choose from a variety of pre-installed stickers.
+- **Effects Selection:** Choose an effect.
-- User can place the sticker over the webcam image
+- **Real-time Overlay:** Place stickers in real-time over the webcam feed.
-- User can capture the webcam image with sticker

-##What we want you to do

-Off course we didn't expect you to build a full fledged app in such a short time frame.
-That's why the basic requirements are already implemented.

-However, we would like for you to show off your strengths as a developer by improving the app.

-### Some ideas (no need to do all):

-- Make it look really nice
-- Let users pick from multiple (custom) stickers
-- Improve the workflow and ux
+- **Image Capture:** Capture images with stickers applied directly from the webcam.
+- **Title Assignment:** Add titles to your images to personalize them.
+- **Download and Share:** Download or share your creations easily with built-in sharing options.
-- Show multiple captured images in a gallery
+- **Gallery:** View and manage captured images in a gallery format.
-- Let users download or share the captured pics
-- Add super cool effects to webcam feed
-- Organize, document and test the code
-- Integrate with zoom, teams, meet...

-### quickstart
+### Getting Started

+To run the app locally, follow these steps:

-- You can clone this repo to get started
+- Clone this repository to your local machine.
-- run `$ npm install` to install deps
+- Navigate to the project directory.
+- Install dependencies using npm install.
-- run `$ npm run start` to start dev environment
+- Start the development server with npm run start.
-- push it to github or gitlab to share it with us.

-P.s.
-We've already added some libraries to make your life easier (Create React App, Jss, React Router), but feel free to add more.

-# Original Create React App

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Open your web browser and go to http://localhost:3000 to view the app.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.